2022 has not been kind to the stock market.

 Year-end tax reporting.
 With the LLC structure of individual investments, year-end results will be reported on IRS Form K-1.
 This will include rental income and expenses, which will be taxable for each year.
 Once the property is sold, any gains will be taxable under more favorable long-term capital gains tax rates.

 Customer service.
 Phone contact is limited since you’ll need to schedule a call.
-The company is based on the West Coast, so time zone variations will need to be considered.
 The limited phone contact is typical in the real estate crowdfunding space.

 FarmTogether Pros & Cons

-- Farmland has been one of the best and most reliable investments over the past 50 years, and even during times of recession and financial instability.
+- Farmland has been one of the most reliable investments over the past 50 years, even during times of recession and financial instability.

-- Farmland has shown itself to be a reliable investment even when financial assets are in a downturn, making it a true alternative investment.
+- Farmland has shown itself to be an uncorrelated and reliable investment even when financial assets are in a downturn, making it a true alternative investment.

 - Investments are fully secured by the underlying farmland, which is much more secure than the general liens on most paper investments.